global-asp/asp-source/en/0220_keeper-and-his-special-nursery.md

 On another day that month, a helicopter landed at the nursery.

 ##
-In the helicopter was a small elephant under big blanket.
+In the helicopter was a small elephant under a big blanket.
 Her name was Ndiwa.

 ##
-Ndiwa was five days' old.
+Ndiwa was five days old.
 Keeper fed Ndiwa with a bottle.

 ##
 One night, everybody was woken up by the arrival of Ambia, a giraffe.